jsc329/ammonitorwiki/01-introduction.md

 managing AMMonitor data by tracking people, equipment, metadata about recordings and photos, and more.
 To store and manage models, however, we use the R package, **AMModels** \[4\].
 Generally speaking, a “model” is typically the result of some analysis.
-An **AMModel** “library” stores a collection of models as a single R object (the “model library”) that can be saved to an .RDS file, thus allowing models to be retrieved for future use.
-Models may be used for a variety of purposes: a) to generate predictions, b) to serve as a prior model to be updated with Bayesian methods as new data are collected, c) to assess the system state with respect to management objectives, and d) to predict responses to management activities.
-Models stored in an **AMModels** library retain their original R class, can be associated with metadata, and can be easily saved and retrieved when needed.
+An AMModels “library” stores a collection of models as a single R object (the “model library”) that can be saved to an .RDS file, thus allowing models to be retrieved for future use.
+Models may be used for a variety of purposes: (a) to generate predictions, (b) to serve as a prior model to be updated with Bayesian methods as new data are collected, (c) to assess the system state with respect to management objectives, and (d) to predict responses to management activities.
+Models stored in an AMModels library retain their original R class, can be associated with metadata, and can be easily saved and retrieved when needed.

 In the context of **AMMonitor**, models are used to: (1) inform when target species are likely to be available for detection (either